Popular articles

 7. The Duke of Devonshire.
 Like most of the aristocrats on this list, the Duke of Devonshire’s wealth comes from owning large amounts of land, such as Chatsworth House in Derbyshire and a 30,000-acre Yorkshire estate.
 He also has an art collection worth £900 million.

-READ: What is considered sinful in Christianity?
+READ: What is a money changer in Mexico?

 How did English lords make money?